pieterjd/pieterjd.github.io/_posts/2019-03-31-streams-part1-collectors.md

 This filter generates a stream on its own, in this case a stream of Strings all starting with an 's'.
 You can collect the results, in this case a List.

 Besides filter you also have map, suppose you want the length of all Strings starting with an 's'.
 You can just add a map after the filter statement. map also takes a function, in this case a String as input, and it outputs a number, the length of the strings.
+You can string filter and map calls as much as you want.
+There is a second map, turning an in into an Integer.
+It is not mandatory as such with [autoboxing](https://docs.oracle.com/javase/tutorial/java/data/autoboxing.html) available, but it shows you can have as much maps as you want.

 ```java
 List<Integer> stringLengths = strings.stream()